 "Worf's conscience struggles with a fatality under his command.
 Meanwhile, the deceased crew member's son must confront an alien life form that attempts to take on the physical form of his mother."

-On this day in 1989, Superboy aired "Metallo."
+On this day in 1989 (in the U.S.), Superboy aired "Metallo."
 Officially, this served as the third episode in the program's second season, and here's the plot summary as provided by IMDB.com:

 "A heart attack patient, who is also an escaped convict, transforms into a cyborg with a heart powered by kryptonite."